Where I Seek Refuge

 I began to picture his amusement of his nieces’ excitement.
 I began to picture his participation in the silliness of my daughter’s impersonations of absurd sculptures.
 I began to picture his joy of just being with his big sister and oh-my-gosh his big sister’s kids (!!!) at an art museum, even though an art museum may not have been his first-choice of places to visit in Asheville.
 (I think it would have been the Pinball Museum.)

-I smiled as I felt his presence and savored the sweet present for the remainder of our visit, and I wondered if my daughters felt his presence, too.
+I smiled as I felt his presence and savored the sweet gift of his presence for the remainder of our visit, and I wondered if my daughters felt his presence, too.
 I hoped so.

 Tomorrow, I will take it easy.
-I may rest a lot.
-I may not eat much.
-I may not be the best mom.
-Nevertheless, I will take the “glimmers” that I scooped up today and hold them close to my hurting heart.
+I will likely rest a lot.
+I will likely not have an appetite.
+I will likely not be the best mom.
+But, nonetheless, I will take the “glimmers” that I carefully collected today and hold them close to my bleeding heart.
 I will cry.
 I will grieve.
-And at some point, I will go outside and breathe in the fresh mountain air, admire the new blooms of spring, and talk to my brother, Preston.

 Thank you for sharing this moving piece.
 I could relate to both the joy you felt, being at the museum with your daughters, and the glimmers you shared with Preston